diku-dk/staffeli/README.rst

 Documentation
 -------------

-This is `reStructured Text <http://www.sphinx-doc.org/en/stable/rest.html>`_.
+It is up-and-coming on [ReadTheDocs](http://staffeli.readthedocs.io/en/latest/).
+The source files for that page are under [docs/source](docs/source), and they are, much like this README, written in `reStructured Text
+<http://www.sphinx-doc.org/en/stable/rest.html>`_.
+It is also suggested to
-You might want to follow the `Python documentation style guide
+follow the `Python documentation style guide
 <https://docs.python.org/devguide/documenting.html#style-guide>`_.

 Contributing